Miraragal/Shopping-Cart/README.md

 #### Features

-The shopping cart, in it's finsihed form will be able to:
+The shopping cart, in it's finished form will be able to:
 - Add Items to the cart
 - Remove Items from the cart
 - Clear all items from the cart